minjiechen/magnetchallenge/README.md

 ## Evaluation Criterias

 The judging committee will evaluate the results of each team with the following criterias.
-- Model accuracy (30%): core loss prediction accuracy evaluated by 95th percentile error
+- Model accuracy (30%): core loss prediction accuracy evaluated by 95th percentile error (lower error better)
-- Model size (30%): number of parameters the model needs to store for each material
+- Model size (30%): number of parameters the model needs to store for each material (smaller model better)
-- Model explanability (20%): explanability of the model based on existing physical insights
+- Model explanability (20%): explanability of the model based on existing physical insights (more explainable better)
-- Model novelty (10%): new concepts or insights presented by the model
+- Model novelty (10%): new concepts or insights presented by the model (newer insights better)
-- Software quality (10%): quality of the software engineering
+- Software quality (10%): quality of the software engineering (more concise better)

 ## MagNet Webinar Recordings